Swiss running low on butter

 Around 43,000 tons of butter are sold in Switzerland every year.
 Depending on the brand and packaging, Swiss butter retails at anywhere from CHF12-20 per kilo.

 Normally, Switzerland is able to produce all of the milk-based products it needs.
-However, pressure on prices means Switzerland loses hundreds of dairy farms each year.
+However, Switzerland loses hundreds of dairy farms each year.

 Keystone-SDA/sm